-- Australia's mothers and babies annual report - perinatal data portal - National Core Maternity Indicators reports and data portal - Indigenous mothers and their babies reports.
+- · Australia's mothers and babies annual report - perinatal dynamic data display - National Core Maternity Indicators reports and dynamic data display

-Ad hoc data are also available on request (charges apply to recover costs).
+Ad hoc data are also available from the AlHW on request (charges apply to recover costs).

 Data for this indicator are published in a number of reports, including annually in the National Indigenous Reform Agreement and National Healthcare Agreement performance information reports (which are available on the Productivity Commission website) and the Australia's mothers and babies reports, and biennially in reports such as the Aboriginal and Torres Strait Islander Health Performance Framework report and the Overcoming Indigenous Disadvantage reports.